 RPCI is the first and only upstate New York facility to hold the National Cancer Institute (NCI) designation of Comprehensive Cancer Center and to serve as a member of the prestigious National Comprehensive Cancer Network (NCCN).
 Many RPCI faculty serve on the NCCN panels that create the Clinical Practice Guidelines in OncologyTM – the internationally recognized standards for clinical policy in oncology, and the most comprehensive, most frequently updated clinical practice guidelines available in any area of medicine.

-Over its long history, Roswell Park Cancer Institute has made fundamental contributions to reducing the cancer burden and has successfully maintained an exemplary leadership role in setting the national standards for cancer care, research and education.
+Over its long history, Roswell Park Comprehensive Cancer Center has made fundamental contributions to reducing the cancer burden and has successfully maintained an exemplary leadership role in setting the national standards for cancer care, research and education.

 Over the last decade, RPCI has undergone major growth, adding over 1,000 new jobs, initiating one of the nation’s first hospital facilities dedicated to Phase I cancer research studies, and setting itself apart as a leader in surgical robotics, vitamin D research, immunotherapy and vaccine therapy, studies targeting tumor microenvironment and cancer prevention, and the development and testing of new agents and technology.
 Committing the infrastructure, intellectual capital and necessary resources to convert its scientific discoveries into products/applications, RPCI has established a number of biotech spin-off companies, and formed strategic partnerships with investigators and centers throughout the world.

 The campus spans 25 acres in downtown Buffalo, New York and consists of 15 buildings with about 1.6 million square feet of space.
 A new hospital building, completed in 1998, houses a comprehensive diagnostic and treatment center.
 In addition, the Institute built a new medical research complex and renovated existing education and research space to support its future growth and expansion.